Best Sustainable Companies to Own: 2022 Edition

 Because of ASML’s low exposure to material ESG issues and strong management, Sustainalytics assigns ASML an ESG Risk Rating of Low—the lowest among its peers.
 It is also ranked as having the lowest ESG risk within the semiconductors industry.
 Perhaps the greatest ESG risk is the potential scarcity of experienced engineering talent within the industry, though Morningstar believes ASML has exhibited an effective human capital management program.

 Despite having an overall low controversy level according to Sustainalytics, ASML did report a fire accident in its Berlin factory in January 2022, inviting doubts about its overall production environment safety.

 Clearly, a spot on this list doesn’t mean that the companies’ sustainability efforts are flawless.

-That said, Berkshire’s energy division has a Morningstar Portfolio Carbon Risk Score that places it in the High category: Coal and natural gas generation accounts for 33% and 30% of 2020 owned power generation.
+That said, Berkshire’s energy division has a Morningstar Portfolio Carbon Risk Score that places it in the High category.
+Coal and natural gas generation accounted for 33% and 30% of 2020 owned power generation.

-Remember, this list is about long-term sustainability--not valuations.
-For guidance in that area, you can look to Morningstar’s US Sustainability Moat Focus Index.
+Remember, this list is about long-term sustainability—not valuations.
+For guidance in that area, you can look to the Morningstar US Sustainability Moat Focus Index.

-From that perspective, not all the names on this catalog of low-ESG-risk companies with Morningstar Economic Moat Ratings of wide can be considered a buy at the moment.
+From that perspective, not all the names on this catalog of low-ESG-risk companies with wide moat ratings can be considered a buy at the moment.
 Still, for investors interested in managing long-term ESG risks, they’re worth keeping a close eye on.

 Leslie Norton does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.